-Figure 4-11 - Expiration Time Option
+Figure 3-11 - Expiration Time Option

-Table 4-12 - Expiration Time Option Fields
+Table 3-12 - Expiration Time Option Fields

 Field Description Value

 Туре Expiration Time Option 130

 Length Option length 4

 Expiration Time 32-bit unsigned integer.
-0: No expiration time specified

-Indicates expiration time-in 1 to 2 32 -1: expiration time in milliseconds
+Indicates expiration time.
+0: reserved for future use.
+The sender must not set Expiration Time to 0.
+The receiver must ignore an Expiration Time option with Expiration Time set to 0.
+1 to 2 32 -1: expiration time in milliseconds

-milliseconds.